-If you still see glows in the burner tube, press "START" and the boiler will restart as described in Section 2.4, soft start.
-In case the fire should be extinguished, the fire must be started again as described in section 2.2 "Taking fuel forward to the burner tube."
+Should the fuel still be glowing in the burner tube, press "START" and the boiler will restart as described in section 2.4, soft start.

+In case the fire should be extinguished, you must start the fire again as described in section 2.2 "Taking fuel forward to the burner pipe"

-3.2 Low temp.
+3.3 Low temp.